skiadas/TheoryCompCourse/notes/pumping_cfg.md

 Now we think of the derivations that correspond to this parse tree.
 We must have first a derivation
 $$S \Rightarrow^* uRz$$
 where we've expanded all other derivation steps except the one with top node the first occurence of $R$ (and those below it).
-Now if we example the derivation that has at its top this $R$, it produces another $R$ somewhere inside it, so there is some derivation:
+Now if we expand the derivation that has at its top this $R$, it produces another $R$ somewhere inside it, so there is some derivation:
 $$R \Rightarrow^* vRy$$
 Finally, the inner $R$ also has a certain derivation that results in a string $x$:
 $$R \Rightarrow^* x$$